 To my surprise, I didn’t miss my phone.
 I realized phones yell and flash.
 They demand attention at unannounced, frequent intervals.
 They deliver harmful news and urgent problems.
 They're like poorly trained toddlers.

 During my five days there, my company kept running.
 The news cycle remained horrifying and my family remained healthy.
 Everything was as it had been before.

 At some point, I realized I liked being silent and so I figured my only recourse was to become a mountain woman.
 But I also knew from researching social connection that focusing too much on yourself leads to unhappiness.
 Plus, as a hermit, I wouldn’t see my family.

 The aftermath: I actually turned into a mountain woman

-Just kidding, I’d miss Taylor too much.
+Just kidding.
 But it took me a few days to readjust to the speaking and phone-using world.
 People looked like they were on fast forward, planning the next outing, even at the next outing.